acadia2025/website/_posts/2001-01-11-robotic-sand-drawings.md

 Also known as "The Robot Whisperer"

 ## Workshop Description
-This hands-on workshop teaches how to create large-scale sand drawings using cable-driven robots on Miami Beach.
+This hands-on workshop teaches how to create large-scale sand drawings using cable-driven robots at the FIU courtyard.
 Participants will learn about hardware setup, calibration techniques, and develop custom control software to create their own sand drawings that will then be documented through aerial photography.

 Learning objectives include: how to deploy and manage robotic systems in outdoor environments; reimagining drawing machines for large-scale contexts; creating interactive software for expressive drawing.

 The workshop is built around a new iteration of a lightweight cable-robot system that previously debuted at [ROB&#124;ARCH 2024](https://robarch2024.org/Choreographing-Cable-Robots).
 The system uses four poles with pulley anchor points, four robotic winches called [Koriobots](https://github.com/madelinegannon/koriobots), a central control server and custom electronics, and a custom end effector for sand manipulation.
 We will provide shade, power, wifi, and cold drinks.

-Participants will gain practical skills deploying robots in outdoor environments, experience writing interactive software for creative applications, and collaborate in a relaxed beach setting.
-The workshop balances technical learning with a one-of-a-kind experience of Miami.
-Expect sandy toes, creative experimentation, and more than likely a tan.
-Documentation will capture both the technical achievements and the laid-back collaborative atmosphere that emerges when computational design meets beachfront computing.
+Participants will gain practical skills deploying robots in outdoor environments, experience writing interactive software for creative applications, and collaborate in a relaxed courtyard setting.
+The workshop balances technical learning with a one-of-a-kind experience at FIU.
+Expect creative experimentation and collaborative learning.
+Documentation will capture both the technical achievements and the collaborative atmosphere that emerges when computational design meets outdoor computing.

 ## Keywords
-interactive, robot, drawing, drawing machine, beach, party
+interactive, robot, drawing, drawing machine, courtyard, collaboration

 ## Workshop Schedule
 **This is a 1 Day, 8 Hour Workshop**